 Can I fly?

 It’s an option.
-Noble Man Institute usually takes place at rural campsites which are over an hour drive from the nearest airport, so transportation to and from the airport will not be provided.
+Transportation to and from the airport will not be provided.
 All participants are strongly encouraged to drive into the Noble Man Institute.

 Is there anything I should not bring?

 Campsites forbid firearms or other weapons, alcoholic beverages, illegal drugs or controlled substances, or unapproved medicines or pets (except service dogs.)
 If Sigma Tau Gamma is charged for a violation of camp rules, that fee will be passed on to the offending members.